Site Corsan

 The first public water supply systems in Rio Grande do Sul were created in the second half of the XIX century.
 It is the precursor stage of sanitation, beginning in Porto Alegre (1864), Rio Grande (1877) and Pelotas (1913).

 The new stage would be marked by the fact that the state began working to solve sanitary problems through the creation of the Sanitation Committee linked to the Public Works Secretariat.
 Its purpose was to guide, coordinate and supervise the implementation of water and sewage systems by the municipalities.
-Sanitarian Saturnino de Brito was hired to work on several projects and conducted studies on water supply and sanitary sewage systems Dom Pedrito, Santa Maria, Uruguaiana, Alegrete, Itaqui, Jaguarão, Cachoeira do Sul and São Leopoldo.
+Sanitarian Saturnino de Brito was hired to work on several projects and conducted studies on water supply and sanitary sewage systems in Dom Pedrito, Santa Maria, Uruguaiana, Alegrete, Itaqui, Jaguarão, Cachoeira do Sul and São Leopoldo.

 In 1936, the former Sanitation Committee was transformed in the Sanitation and Urbanism Office of the Public Works Secretariat.
 For the first time, the municipal governments entered into partnerships that granted the state body direct responsibility for the expansion of existing systems or implementation of the service.
 As a result, state-level sanitation planning began by determining priorities, thus solving many critical water outage problems.